pixiedust/pixiedust/docs/_sources/install.txt

 Kernels are processes that run interactive code from your Jupyter notebook.
 PixieDust uses pyspark; a Python binding for Apache Spark.
 PixieDust includes a command-line utility for installing new kernels that use pyspark.
-The command-line utility will walk you through the steps of configuring your kernel as well as installing Apache Spark and Scala (required if you want to run Scala code from within your Python notebook).
+The command-line utility walks you through the steps of configuring your kernel as well as installing Apache Spark and Scala (required if you want to run Scala code from within your Python notebook).

 Install a Jupyter Kernel
 ************************